 Yes.
 You should still get vaccinated even if you’ve had COVID-19.
 Scientists don’t know yet how long you’re protected from COVID-19 after you’ve had it, so it’s important to get the vaccine to help protect yourself from getting COVID-19 again.

 If you were treated for COVID-19 symptoms with monoclonal antibodies, wait 90 days after finishing treatment before getting a COVID-19 vaccine.
 Talk to your doctor if you are unsure what treatments you got.

 If I have COVID-19, will the vaccine cure it?

 No. The vaccine only helps protect you from getting COVID-19 in the future.
 Right now, there’s no cure for COVID-19 if you currently have it, though there are treatments available to help manage it.

-If you’re sick with COVID-19 or think you might have it, wait until you feel better and your nurse or doctor says it’s safe for your community for you to stop isolating and get your COVID-19 vaccine.
+If you’re sick with COVID-19 or think you might have it, wait until you feel better and your nurse or doctor says it’s safe for you to stop isolating and get your COVID-19 vaccine.

-Can I get the COVID-19 vaccine if I’m pregnant or breastfeeding?
+Can I get the COVID-19 vaccine and other vaccines at the same time?